Putting in a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

 - Watery, itchy or dry eyes.
 Your eyes are susceptible to indoor pollution and may react by turning dry, itchy or watery.

-- Exhaustion or feeling lightheaded.
+- Fatigue or feeling dizzy.
 Breathing in chemical pollutants can have an influence on your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.